Bemmanuel01/End-to-End-Hotel-Reservation-Prediction-MLOps-/README.md

 - - Set up MLflow UI to monitor experiments
 - - Potential integration with EvidentlyAI or custom scripts for data drift detection (future extension)

+## ## How the Model Learns and Adapts

+- The current model was trained on historical booking data, which captures past customer behavior patterns.
+However, booking behavior can change over time as new client patterns emerge.
+To ensure the model stays accurate and relevant, the system must continuously learn and adapt.

+- Continuous Data Ingestion & Retraining:

+- - Now: The model predicts based on patterns it saw in the past (e.g., long lead times often mean more cancellations).

+- - Improvement: Continuously feed the system with new reservations and their actual outcomes (fulfilled or canceled).
+For example: A client books today → the model predicts → after the stay date, the true outcome is logged as new labeled data.
+- - Benefit: Retraining periodically (weekly or monthly) ensures the model evolves with both old and new data.

+- Online Learning (Advanced Option):
+- - Instead of waiting for bulk retraining, incremental learning algorithms (like River, Vowpal Wabbit, or LightGBM in online mode) can be used.
+- - How it works: The model updates itself each time a new data point arrives.
+- - Benefit: The model adapts in near real time to shifting customer behaviors, such as sudden changes during holiday periods.

+- Data & Concept Drift Monitoring:
+- - Data Drift: Input features change (e.g., average room price distributions shift).
+- - Concept Drift: The relationship between features and outcomes changes (e.g., previously, “many special requests = more likely to honor,” but this flips later).
+- - Tools: EvidentlyAI or WhyLogs can detect these drifts.
+- - Action: Once drift is detected, retraining is triggered automatically.

+- Active Learning Loop:
+- - The model is deployed with a feedback mechanism.
+For example: If it predicts high cancellation risk, hotel staff can reconfirm with the guest.
+- - The system records whether this action was effective and feeds the result back into training.
+- - Benefit: The model learns not only from raw booking outcomes but also from business interventions.

+- Practical Setup in the Project
+- - Data ingestion pipeline: Collect fresh booking data + outcomes.
+- - Model registry (MLflow): Track and version old and new models.
+- - Retraining schedule: Batch (weekly/monthly) or online (continuous).
+- - Deployment monitoring: Log prediction distributions and compare with actual outcomes.
+- - Feedback loop: Trigger retraining when model performance drops.